bics/BestBarber/README.md

 \
 Once the form is submitted a confirmation is shown to inform the user.

 ## Future features consideration

+### Landing page

+* A map can be added to help customers locate the shop.
+* Further images can be added showing the inside of the shop.

+### Gallery page

+* Sections can be categorized for each services.

+### Contact Us page

+* A chatbot can be included in the page to help the users immediatly with any questions.
+* Address and telephone number can be added to encoruage customers to get in touch either in person or via phone.

 # Technologies used